-Quality checks are continuous and built into our printing processes.
-We use state-of-the-art technology and highly skilled employees to prevent the following list of printing problems from showing up in your products:

-Density issues: The degree of color or darkness of an image or photograph.

-Gussets: Sharp creases usually on the head or face of some pages due to the inability to release all air during the folding process.
+Quality checks are co ntinuous and built into our printing processes.
+We use state-of-the-art technology and Density issues The degree of color or darkness of an image or photograph Gussets: Sharp creases usually on the head or face of some pages due to the inability to release all air during the folding process.
 Hickeys: Recurring unplanned spots that appear in the printed image from dust, lint, or dried ink.
 Registration: Pages not in register.
 Perforation issues: Pages falling out of books due to poor perforation.

-Rolled spines: This occurs during the bundling of the signatures and prevents glue form issue.

-Scumming: Most often caused by a balance issue with water and ink; can also be a water penetration on the spines.
+Rolled spines: This occurs during the bundling of the signatures and prevents glue penetration on the spines.
+Scumming: Most often caused by a balance issue with water and ink; can also be a water form issue.
 Scratches: Unwanted lines on the printed material.
 Turned corners: Usually caused by web position in folder or improper folder adjustments.
 Unwanted image: Any unwanted printing appearing on the printed product.
 Ex. pepper spots, fingerprints, scratches, erase marks showing up, process marks, etc.